The Ageless Purpose of God

 Living in His love and joy is the purest expression of Gods life within us.
 It takes bravery and determination and the practice of a lifetime.

-Eve was drawn from the side of Adam in the beginning.
-He saw her and recognised all that he needed to be complete and whole.
+God took Eve from the side of Adam in the beginning.
+Adam recognised that he was complete and whole in Eve.
 She was the most beautiful woman, God’s masterpiece and Adam had eyes only for her.
 He was smitten with her and she with him.

 This prefigures the beautiful relationship of Jesus and his bride that is also prefigured in Isaac and Rebecca and many other love stories we read in Scripture.
 The theme has been repeated down the ages with many men and women who do not see flaws in each other but rather transcendent beauty and joyful love.
 Marriages of heart and mind.